anirudhra/pve_server/README.md

 ## BIOS Updates

+1. Extract contents from sp<xxx>.exe file by running it on a Windows machine or by other means
-Extract contents from sp<xxx>.exe file.
-Create the following directory hierarchy on a fat32 USB drive:
+2. Create <USB>:\HP\DEVFW directory on a fat32 formatted USB drive

-'''
-< USB >:\HP\DEVFW
-'''

-Rename "Qxx_< ver >.bin" as "firmware.bin" in this directory.
-Reboot to BIOS and choose to upgrade BIOS from local storage/media.
+3. Rename "Qxx_< ver >.bin" as "firmware.bin" in this directory
+4. Reboot to BIOS and choose to upgrade BIOS from local storage/media

 ## Custom scripts for Proxmox host and LXC setup and maintenance